Community Network

 Held in partnership with the ATX Long Haulers Facebook Group.

-Join LCC on the first Wednesday of every month for our recurring happy hour event!
-Whether youโre a longtime member or just curious, this is your moment to connect, laugh, and meet the people behind the posts.
-No pressure, no awkward introsโjust a laid-back and upbeat space for long haulers, allies, and supporters to enjoy each otherโs company.
+Join LCC on the third Wednesday of every month for our trivia night !
+Whether you’re a longtime member looking for connection or just curious to know what trivia looks like with brain fog, this is your moment to connect, laugh, and enjoy.
+No pressure, no awkward intros—just a laid-back and upbeat space for long haulers, allies, and supporters to enjoy each other’s company and learn some fun facts.

 6:00- 7:00pm Central Time